github/cost-center-automation/README.md

 ## Installation

-1. Clone or download this repository
+1. Clone or download your repository created from this template
 2. Install required dependencies:
    ```bash
    pip install -r requirements.txt